SubQuery Fancy Greeter - Basic Example

 export default entrypoint;

-5. Add a function tool
+5. Add a Function Tool

+Adding function tools is an important step of any integrated AI App.
 Function tools are functions that extend the functionality of the LLM.
 They can be used to do many things like request data from external APIs and services, perform computations or analyse structured data outputs from the AI.
 You can read more about function tooling here.

 We're going to add a simple function tool that does nothing more than take an input name, and reverse the name.
 For example, alice